yt-project/old-blog/content/post/objexporter.rst

 A Few More Options
 ------------------

+There are a few extra inputs for formatting the surface files you may want to use.
-Put max and min of color field, and dist_fac
+(1) Put max and min of color field, and dist_fac

 Uploading to SketchFab
 ----------------------